Renew Your Minnesota Teacher License

 Saint Mary’s offers the following seminars each semester, which are state-required areas of study for Minnesota teaching license renewal.

 Instructor: Jean Loerzel

-- All four seminars are offered in one day, usually a Saturday, on the Twin Cities Campus
+- All four seminars are offered in one day!

-- Take one, or all four, - only what you need for your relicensure.
+- Take one or all four - register for the seminars you need for teacher license renewal.

-- Confirmation of attendance is provided by Saint Mary's.
+- Confirmation of attendance is provided by Saint Mary's University of Minnesota.

 Schedule and Course Descriptions

 Throughout the seminar, participants engage in and apply the best practices of reading instruction.
 Participants learn about the cognitive components and methodological processes of reading to enhance their classroom and/or school setting.
 Participants also explore learner linguistic knowledge and understanding in relation to reading preparation.